LaithNidal/Telecom_Customer_Churn/README.md

 # Telecom_Customer_Churn :

 ## 📊Project Overview
-This project aims to utilize unsupervised Binary Classification Machine Learning models to predict customer churn behavior.
+This project aims to utilize **Supervised Binary Classification Machine Learning models** to predict customer churn behavior.
 The aim is to identify key factors contributing to customer attrition and build predictinve models accurately classifiy weather a customer is likely to churn.

 ## 🧾Dataset Description
 * The dataset contains information about:
-  *  customers who left a ficiticious telecommunication compnay within past month - this column is denoted as "Churn".
+  *  customers who left a ficiticious telecommunication compnay within past month - this column is denoted as "Churn" ( 1 for Yes and 0 for No) .
   *  Demographic Information about customer, gender, age range, and if they have partners and dependents.
   *  Services each customer has signed up for :  phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
   *  Customer account information such as :  how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges.